Congratulations. You Got Into College. Now What?

-Students often learn of their first-gen identity after starting college.
+Am I first-gen student?
+It depends on who you ask.
 This section may help you to determine whether you're a first-gen student.
 Click the plus sign next to each question to reveal the answer!

-While the definition can be complicated, being a first-generation student means that your parents did not complete a 4-year college or university degree.
-Some colleges and universities have different variations of this definition, to be sure ask your admissions counselor, academic advisor, or faculty member to learn more.
+While the definition can be complicated, being a first-gen student means that your parents did not complete a 4-year college or university degree.
+Some colleges and universities use a different definition, so be sure to ask your admissions counselor, academic advisor, or a faculty member to learn more.

-Yes, being a first-generation student means that your parent(s) did not complete a 4-year college or university degree, regardless of other family member’s level of education.
+Yes.
+Being a first-gen student means that your parent(s) did not complete a 4-year college or university degree, regardless of other family member’s level of education.
 Older siblings and family members who attended college may be a great resource as you navigate your college journey!

-Many colleges and universities are beginning to consider students with parents who attended international universities as first-generation.
-We suggest contacting your admissions counselor, academic advisor, first-generation student programs office, or a trusted person on your campus to learn more.
-There may be resources ready for you!
+Many colleges and universities are beginning to consider students with parents who attended international universities as first-gen. We suggest contacting your admissions counselor, academic advisor, first-gen student programs office, or a trusted person on your campus to learn more.

 Are you currently a college or university student?
-No matter whether you are new to college or a seasoned pro, everyone still has something new to learn and explore.
-Check out this helpful article to learn new terms and then read below for tips on how to learn more about your first-gen identity or navigate your community.
+Check out this helpful page to learn new terms and then read below for tips about navigating your campus community.

 We would love to hear about your experience as a first-generation college student.
-If you would like to share your story with us, please contact us by email- firstname.lastname@example.org.
-Also, follow us on twitter @FirstgenCenter!
-Use the #FirstgenForward hashtag to keep up with conversations that might be relevant to your experience.
+If you would like to share your story with us, please fill out this form.
+Also, follow us on Facebook, Twitter, and LinkedIn @FirstgenCenter!
+Use #FirstgenForward to keep up with conversations that might be relevant to your experience.